Krzmbrzl/sandbox/modules/README.md

     - Importable module files have to have file extension `.cppm`, `.ccm`, `.cxxm` or `c++m`
 - MSVC:
     - Module interface units should have file extension `.ixx`
+- Apple Clang: No module support whatsoever

 Additionally, CMake also doesn't support modules for all generators.
 Most notably, the `Unix Makefiles` generator **does not support modules**.
 Instead, only the `Ninja` and `Visual Studio` generators are supported at the moment.
 In order for Clang to work with cmake, `clang-scan-deps` needs to be installed separately.
 This binary either needs to be in `PATH` or one has to set the `CMAKE_CXX_COMPILER_CLANG_SCAN_DEPS` CMake variable to the path of the respective binary.
 On Ubuntu (Debian) this is part of the `clang-tools` package.

+## Tooling support

+### Clangd

+[Clangd](https://clangd.llvm.org/) does not yet support modules officially (see [feature request](https://github.com/clangd/clangd/issues/1293)).
+However, there exists experimental module support in Clangd v19 that can be enabled via the `--experimental-modules-support` CLI flag.